 As we are in the UK, we benefit from the wonderful NHS.

 While it may not have the luxury and futuristic nature of private healthcare it is very good at keeping people alive without us having to worry about if we can afford the bill.
-The same goes for childbirth in the UK.

 While you know you won't get a private room with a plasma TV, you do know that the important stuff will be done well.